+- on file with admissions office.

-- Must be currently certified as an active Law Enforcement/Correction Officer. - Submit proof of Employment with local, state or federal Law Enforcement Agency or Correctional Institution.
+- Must be currently certified as an active Law Enforcement/Correction Officer.

+- Submit proof of Employment with local, state or federal Law Enforcement Agency or Correctional Institution.
 Copies of the following:

-- 1. Individual transcripts - 2.
-Course description
+- 1. Individual transcripts

+- 2. Course description